Nublert/BAI-Sound-Art/README.md

 * I wanted to learn about AI methods and classifying sound
 * The project has a sonic outcome, which is interesting
 * I wanted to learn how to experiment with open source code shared in Github.
-* I wanted to work with code in my project but I'm not experienced enough to write my own code

 ## Problems it will solve